gajus/moa/README.md

 --clean Whipe out the directory.
 ```

-Examples used for unit testing are built using:
+e.g., the examples used for unit testing are built using:

 ```
 php ./build.php --namespace "sandbox\moa" --database "moa" --clean --path "./sandbox/moa"